BIO:

 Wang holds a BFA in Painting and Printmaking from Virginia Commonwealth University (2014) and an MFA in Photography from the Rochester Institute of Technology (2018).
 Solo exhibitions include Arario Gallery in Shanghai, Fotografiska Museum in Stockholm, Shanghai, and Tallinn, Roswell Museum in New Mexico, Lauren Powell Project in Los Angeles, 212 Photography Festival in Istanbul, and Crosstown Arts in Memphis.

 Fellowships and residencies include the New York Foundation for the Arts (Interdisciplinary), MacDowell Fellowship, Roswell Artist in Residency, Golden Foundation, and Vermont Studio Center.
 They have delivered visiting artist lectures at the University of Pennsylvania, New Mexico State University, Parsons, Bennington College, Cleveland Institute of Art and among others.
+Wang Chen is represented by Arario Gallery.

 STATEMENT: